roghelia/Blog-App/README.md

 #BlogApp

-Blog Application made with Python Django
+Blog Application made with Django framework in Python.